 If you have a single piece of content that is accessible by multiple URLs, a canonical is appropriate.
 If you wouldn’t consider it the same or nearly the same content, then a canonical may not be appropriate.

-The most common examples of pages requiring canonical tags that we find is parameterized URLs, either for sorting/filtering or for tracking IDs.
+The most common examples of pages requiring canonical tags that we find are parameterized URLs, either for sorting/filtering or for tracking IDs.

 It’s a good idea to periodically find pages on your website that link to non-canonical URLs and clean up any that aren’t necessary.
 Google says that they crawl non-canonical URLs less often, but if you keep linking to those pages, Google will still crawl them quite often.
 To preserve your crawl budget, it’s important to clean up any unnecessary links to non-canonical URLs.